mykon23/WeightScale/README.md

 * Cd into directory containing scripts.

 ## Identifying the fake/lightest weight
+The scripts shall identify the fake weight based on a collection of the size defined within the config.py.
+Default value is 9, but may be adjusted by updating the __weights__ variable.
 The fake/lightest weight is determined by navigating to the directory containing goldtestrunner.py, weighscale.py, and config.py and running the command:

 ```